texxasrulez/calender_inboxview/README.md

 ## Notes
 - The panel mounts just under the folder list in most skins.
 If your layout is exotic, adjust the `findMountPoint()` selector list in `js/calender_inboxview.js`.

-## Troubleshooting
-- Enable Roundcube logs and keep an eye out for HTTP 404/500 from `?_task=calendar` calls.
-- If your calendar plugin requires different parameter names, ping me the exact endpoint and I'll adapt the provider quickly (or you can adjust `try_calendar_http()` in `calender_inboxview.php`).